cms-opendata-workshop/workshop2021-lesson-cloud/_episodes/01-prepwork.md

 Most of you have been working with Docker containers throughout this workshop.
 As you know now, one could see these Docker containers like isolated machines that can run on a host machine in a very efficient way.
 Your desktop or laptop could actually run several of these containers if enough resources are available.
 For instance, you could think that one can maximize the hardware resources by running multiple CMSSW open data containers in one desktop.
 Imagine, if you could run 10 CMSSW containers (each over a single root file) at the same time in a single physical machine, then it will take you 10 times less time to skim a full dataset.

-Now, if you had more machines available, let's say 3 or 4, and in each one of them you could run 10 containers, that will certainly speed up the data processing (specially the first stage in our analysis flow example, remember.)
-Now, if you could have access to many more machines, then a few problems may appear.
+Now, if you had more machines available, let's say 3 or 4, and in each one of them you could run 10 containers, that will certainly speed up the data processing (specially the first stage in our analysis flow example, which we will see later)  Now, if you could have access to many more machines, then a few problems may appear.
 For instance, how would you install the software required in all those machines?
 Would there be enough personpower to take care of that?
 How would you take care of, and babysit all those containers?

 The answer to most of these questions is Kubernetes, and, particularly, Kubernetes running on commercial clusters.
 Kubernetes (K8s) software is said to be an orchestrator of containers.
 Not necessarily Docker containers, but any brand which shares the same basic technological principles.